OAKLAND — The first Oakland mayoral debate, set for today, will be noteworthy not only for who will be there but also for who won't.

 Today's event, set for 6 p.m., will be held at the First Unitarian Church, 685 14th St., and is expected to last three hours.
 Admission is free.

-Perata's absence leaves City Council members Quan and Kaplan as the leading mayoral aspirants participating in the debate,
+Perata's absence leaves City Council members Quan and Kaplan as the leading mayoral aspirants participating in the debate, which was organized by 100 Black Men, 100 Black Women, OaklandSeen and Black Women Organized for Political Action.

 The event also gives Candell, Harland, Macleay and Johnson a public forum to make their case to voters.